lainio/err2/README.md

 - 0.8.8 Assertion package integrates with Go's testing system.
 Type variables removed.
 - 0.8.9 Bug fixes, deprecations, new Tracer API, preparing `err2` for 1.0
-- 0,8.10 New assertion functions and helpers for tests
+- 0.8.10 New assertion functions and helpers for tests
+- 0.8.11 Remove deprecations, new *global* err values and `try.IsXX` functions